nygma2004/16chcurrent2mqtt/README.md

 # 16 Channel Current Meter to MQTT Gateway
 This sketch runs on an ESP8266 and reads data from 16 Channel Current Measurement Module over RS485 Modbus and publishes the data over MQTT.
 This module is available Aliexpress on the following link: https://www.aliexpress.com/item/1005002090646451.html

+**UPDATE - KNOWN ISSUES** if you have an issue that your ESP does not connect to the MQTT server, please scroll to the bottom to Known Issues.

 ![Setup](/img/20211120_181637.jpg)

 This sketch publishes the 16 channel current information and some auxillary data.
 This unit is supposed to measure frequency as well, but for some reason it does not work for me.
 So I excluded that from the sketch.
 There is no voltage measurement, therefore to calculate power consumption you need a separate device to measure the exact voltage.